Rajpratik71/Mininet-wiki/FAQ.md

 Each section (traditionally 1-8) of the manual has an `intro` page, and you can actually read *all* of the intro sections by typing:

     man -a intro

+Some GNU software hides its documentation in the (powerful but less friendly) `info` documentation system.
+Usually there is a `man` page which will direct you to it.

+Additionally, `bash` has a `help` command which can be used to find out how to use shell commands.

 There are also many useful books on Linux available on Amazon and in your local bookstore.
 Mark Sobell's books are classics, as are Nemeth's books on Unix/Linux system administration.